calvinjames815-eng/workforce-twin/CASE_STUDY.md

 The initial implementation was a single-process Streamlit application that ran simulation, optimization, and aggregation sequentially in one Python process.
 It worked, and it also failed in a predictable way: runtime scaled linearly with the number of Monte Carlo trials, the UI blocked for the full duration of every run, and the design had no path to handle the trial counts a real planning exercise would require.

 The system was redesigned around three principles: separate simulation logic from execution orchestration, distribute independent work instead of looping over it, and move aggregation to the backend so the frontend's cost is bounded by result size, not trial count.
 The result is an architecture where Monte Carlo trials execute in parallel on a distributed backend, the dashboard polls asynchronously instead of blocking, and payloads are aggregated and compressed before they ever reach the browser.

+Subsequent engineering work focused on making the distributed architecture production-ready rather than simply functional.
+This included introducing API authentication, defensive request validation, resilient asynchronous polling with retry and exponential backoff, deterministic Monte Carlo execution through trial-specific random seeds, mathematically correct aggregation of independent simulation trials, payload compression, and backend-side data reduction to keep frontend memory usage bounded.
+The result is not only a distributed simulation system, but one engineered around correctness, scalability, and operational robustness.

 This document is a design review of that evolution — the problems that forced it, the tradeoffs accepted along the way, and what the architecture can and cannot do today.